mbruges/zola/content/blog/website-diary.md

   icon: 🏗️
 ---

+## *15/01/25* - Annotations and aggravations

+Trying to implement live/accessible annotations to the textbook pages; quixotically it seems.

+Settled on the Hypothes.is service - achieves the functionality I want, but is quite heavy (1MB js) and reliant on an external database.
+Can potential self-host, but that's an adventure for a later date.

+Adding the raw Hypothesis system was very easy, a single JS script.
+What I wanted, though was to just pull annotations from the API and display them in my own nice formatting, without the heavy sidebar etc. THAT has been an exercise in madness.

+The difficulty, simply put, is working out _where_ to put an annotation on a page.
+The API provides a `start index`, but my extensive fiddling seems to indicate no relationship between this number and the page's raw text or its HTML (when using `indexOf()`)

+Have just seen one can put the sidebar into a specific container.
+Shall try that.

+---

 ## *22/12/24* - Adventures in dithering and webpeeing

 Had a fiddle about trying to cut down image sizes, _stylistically_.
 [Read that article](https://endtimes.dev/why-you-should-dither-images/) about dithering and gave it a go.